The sun is out, and with this non-toxic sunscreen guide, you can rest assured that you can safely soak it up!

 Drunk Elephant is another great option for physical sunscreens that are great for daily use!

-Umbra Sheer Physical Daily Defense Lotion (EWG 2) – A sheer, physical sunscreen that delivers powerful broad-spectrum UVA/UVB protection and helps aid in the prevention of free radical and oxidative damage.
+- Umbra Sheer Physical Daily Defense Lotion (EWG 2) – A sheer, physical sunscreen that delivers powerful broad-spectrum UVA/UVB protection and helps aid in the prevention of free radicals and oxidative damage.

 We hope you found this guide to safer sunscreens helpful!
 If you have any favorite sunscreens that weren’t included here, we’d love to hear about them in the comments below.